 If you have a tax debt and you cannot pay it in full, you may be able to pay by weekly, fortnightly or monthly instalments.

-The ATO usually charges interest on unpaid tax debts.
-This General Interest Charge (GIC) applies from the original due date, even if you enter into a payment arrangement.
-If you are facing financial difficulties because of cancer, you can ask for some or all of the GIC to be waived.
+The ATO charges interest on unpaid tax debts.
+This general interest charge (GIC) applies from the original due date, even if you enter into a payment arrangement.
+If you are experiencing financial difficulties because of cancer, you can ask for some or all of the GIC to be waived.
 This is known as the remission of GIC.